 In addition to the required SLO's and the California Board of Registered Nursing's required evaluation plan, the ADN program supports the college mission in a variety of ways.
 Students in every course in the ADN program are required to maintain math competency by performing dosage calculations prior to administration of medications.
 These tests must be passed at 95% in the classroom and 100% in the clinical setting.
-We require that students purchase the Kaplan Nursing product as a value-added support for diagnostics, testing and testing remediation, and virtual case studies.
-The 3-day Kaplan Review for the NCLEX-RN is included in the package.
+We require that students purchase the Kaplan Nursing product as a value-added support for academic performance diagnostics, testing and testing remediation, and virtual case studies.
+The 3day Kaplan Review for the NCLEX-RN is included in the package.

-Student learning outcomes for each course and the ADN program are be completed on a 6 year evaluation cycle.
-Our students are intentionally instructed on cultural sensitivity and critical thinking.
+Student learning outcomes for each course and the ADN program are completed on a 6 year evaluation cycle.
+Our students are intentionally instructed on IDEAAJ and critical thinking as this is content mandated by legislation and enforced by the California Board of Registered Nursing.
 Students in our program come from diverse backgrounds and they practice in hospital settings with highly diverse patient populations.
 They have significant responsibilities that require them to gather extensive data, synthesize the data and take actions based on their conclusions thereby putting critical thinking into practice.
-Although state law only requires one hour of Implicit Bias training to be offered in registered nursing programs, our program has over 5 hours of DEIA and implicit bias content threaded throughout our six course curriculum.
-We are fully committed to the intentional individualized and culturally sensitive care that research suggests promotes posistive patients treatment outcomes.
-Critical thinking, as the pathway to clinical judgment in practice is integrated throughout our curriculum.
-Students are continuously guided in forming rationalaes for care based upon recognized research-based evidence-based nursing practice.
+Although state law only requires one hour of Implicit Bias training to be offered in registered nursing programs, our program has over 5 hours of IDEAAJ and implicit bias content threaded throughout our six course curriculum.
+We are fully committed to the intentional individualized and culturally sensitive care that research suggests promotes positive patients treatment outcomes.
+Critical thinking, as the pathway to clinical judgment in practice is strongly integrated throughout our curriculum.
+Students are continuously guided in forming rationales for care based upon recognized research-based evidence-based nursing practice.
 Our students are proficient in the use of technology.
 They use complex technology in every clinical setting and at every level of the program.